 After lunch, we will drive back to Chiang Dao.
 Doi Luang Chiang Dao is the third highest mountain in Thailand and looms large over the town.
-The Chiang Dao Caves have been one of the main attractions of the district for a long time.
-These limestone caves are wonderful, so we will take our time to visit.
-Not far from the caves is the Wat Tham Pha Plong, an exceptional cave temple.
+The Chiang Dao Cave Temple have been one of the main attractions of the district for a long time.
+These limestone caves are wonderful, so we will take our time to visit them.
+Not far from the caves is Wat Tham Pha Plong, an exceptional cave temple.
 After this, we will check into Marisa Resort, lovely accommodation in a forest.

 On this day we can also arrange overnight in the village if you wish.

 Total distance today appr.
 260 km, driving time about 6 hours

 Our destination today is Doi Angkhang, a remote mountain resort close to the Thailand-Myanmar border.
 Our first stop will be at the beautiful Sri Sangwan Waterfalls, located in the Pa Daeng National Park.
 After our dip in the waterfall, we follow a narrow, winding road, skirting the border.
 During our drive, we pass through several Chinese villages.
 Many of the inhabitants of these villages are descendants of soldiers of the Kuomintang forces who entered Thailand during the 1960s.
 We stop briefly at the former headquarters of General Li Wen Huan in Tham Ngob.
 General Li was the commander of the 3rd division of the Kuomintang (KMT) army.
 Therefore Tham Ngob has a distinct Yunnanese atmosphere.